microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 ## Conclusion

-We have now learnt how to train agents to achieve good results just by providing them a reward function that defines the desired state of the game, and by giving it an opportinity to intellegently explore the search space.
+We have now learnt how to train agents to achieve good results just by providing them a reward function that defines the desired state of the game, and by giving it an opportunity to intelligently explore the search space.
 We have successfully applied Q-Learning algorithm in the cases of discrete and continuous environments, but with discrete actions.
-In the are of reinforcement learning, we need to further study situations where action state is also continuous, and when observation space is much more complex, such as the image from Atarti game screen.
+In the are of reinforcement learning, we need to further study situations where action state is also continuous, and when observation space is much more complex, such as the image from Atari game screen.
 In those problems we often need to use more powerful machine learning techniques, such as neural networks, in order to achieve good results.
 Those more advanced topics are the subject of more advanced Deep Reinforcement Learning course.